RedReplicaOfficial/rr-simple-bruterar/README.md

 You may freely edit the code, if you know the password length, change it to that, it will be way faster to aquire the password.
 Also edit the charset if you would like.

-The 2.0 version will have the ability to add keyword list, be approx. 8x faster, and it will also include more extensions.

 I may add other Quality of Life (QoL) changes in the future if I come up with them or I get suggested about them.
 ALL, EVERY suggestion OR idea is welcome!

 As far as I know I fixed every possible bug I could find and recreate, but if you do find something, please don't hesitate to tell me!